freedomjs/freedom-for-firefox/README.md

     Components.utils.import(PATH TO .jsm);

-This will define the function `setupFreedom` in the current scope. `setupFreedom` takes three arguments:
+This will define the function `setupFreedom` in the current scope. `setupFreedom` takes two arguments:
   - manifest: the path to the freedom manifest file.
+  - options: an dictionary mapping various options
     - debug: true for debugging output.
     - freedomcfg: the freedomcfg function for defining new freedom apis.
+    - portType: Type of port.
+Default is Worker.
+BackgroundFrame is available for debugging purposes.

 `setupFreedom` returns a freedom object.